Understanding and Taking Action on Reconciliation with Indigenous Peoples

 R&G is located in Mi’kma’ki, the ancestral and unceded territory of the Mi’kmaq.
 The Mi’kmaq and First Nations people are integral to our culture, social fabric, and environment, yet Canada has had a complex history with Indigenous Peoples characterized by social exclusion, systemic racism, and injustice.

-UPDATE: In May of 2021, the remains of over 200 Indigenous children were found buried on the grounds of the former Kamloops Indian Residential School in BC.
-Though this was not a surprise to many of these kids’ families, uncovering these remains caused grief for many families across Canada, and led to renewed calls for action on truth, reconciliation, and decolonization.
-It was a shock to many Canadians who didn’t fully understand the seriousness of residential schools and their legacy in our communities.
-We will continue to monitor the situation as more sites are scanned and as new developments unfold, and we will update this page accordingly.
+In May of 2021, over 200 suspicious anomalies were detected on the site of the Kamloops Indian Residential School in BC.
+The anomalies were found using ground penetrating radar and though unconfirmed, are suspected to be potential graves of former residential school children.
+Though this was not a surprise to many of these kids’ families, uncovering these potential remains caused grief for many across Canada and exposed old wounds for those affected by residential schools.
+This event has led to renewed calls for action on truth, reconciliation, and decolonization, and it was a shock to many Canadians who didn’t fully understand the seriousness of residential schools and their legacy in our communities.

 First of all, what do we mean when we say Indigenous peoples?